Thieves (band): Release of remaining material under "McAlmont" name

 Once legal matters with Freeman had been cleared up, Hut Recordings were left with the completed Thieves recordings.
-As David McAlmont was comparatively celebrated in indie circles (while Freeman had had less of a presence in publicity and interviews) it was decided that these recordings would be released under the project name of "McAlmont" to further McAlmont's career.
+As McAlmont was comparatively celebrated in indie circles (while Freeman had had less of a presence in publicity and interviews), it was decided that these recordings would be released under the project name of "McAlmont" to further McAlmont's career.
 A third single, "Either", was the first formal McAlmont release.

 The Thieves album was released as the eponymous McAlmont album in 1994, with Saul Freeman's instrumental and songwriting contributions fully credited but with all artwork featuring McAlmont alone.
-The album contained two of the three singles – "Either" and "Unworthy" – plus the "Unworthy" B-side "They Hide" and a cover of Joni Mitchell's "Conversation", but did not contain any of the material from the "Through The Door" EP (Some of the "Through The Door" material was contained on a limited-edition second CD enclosed with early versions of the album).
+The album contained two of the three singles – "Either" and "Unworthy" – plus the "Unworthy" B-side "They Hide" and a cover of Joni Mitchell's "Conversation", but did not contain any of the material from the Through the Door EP (some of the Through the Door material was contained in a limited-edition second CD enclosed with early versions of the album).

-McAlmont was well received by those critics who reviewed it, but the delay (and the loss of the Thieves brand name) had already stalled its momentum.
+McAlmont was well-received by those critics who reviewed it, but the delay (and the loss of the Thieves brand name) had already stalled its momentum.
 It did not sell well or make a public breakthrough.

-Post Thieves
+Post-Thieves

-Saul Freeman teamed up with singer-composer and multi-instrumentalist Nicola Hitchcock in 1995 to form the trip hop duo Mandalay.
+Freeman teamed up with singer-composer and multi-instrumentalist Nicola Hitchcock in 1995 to form the trip hop duo Mandalay.
 This project would go on to greater success than Thieves, releasing two albums – Empathy and Instinct – plus the US-only compilation Solace before splitting in 2002.

-David McAlmont continued his career by linking up with former Suede guitarist Bernard Butler for the intermittent McAlmont and Butler project (which scored a Top 10 single in 1995 with its debut release "Yes" and has gone on to release two albums, The Sound of McAlmont and Butler and Bring It Back, plus several more singles).
+McAlmont continued his career by linking up with former Suede guitarist Bernard Butler for the intermittent McAlmont and Butler project (which scored a top 10 single in 1995 with their debut release "Yes" and has gone on to release two albums, The Sound of McAlmont and Butler and Bring It Back, plus several more singles).
 He would continue his solo career with a more conventional soul album (A Little Communication, 1998) and the unreleased dance-orientated album Be (2000).

-Most recently he has been recording albums containing new versions of song standards (the first of which, Set One: You Go To My Head, was released in 2005) and working with Michael Nyman.
-Over the years he has toned down the flamboyance (and, to a degree, the outright expression of his sexuality) which he displayed with Thieves in favour of a more neutral image, and has concentrated more on his abilities as a singer.
+Most recently, he has been recording albums containing new versions of song standards (the first of which, Set One: You Go to My Head was released in 2005) and working with Michael Nyman.
+Over the years, he has toned down the flamboyance (and, to a degree, the outright expression of his sexuality) which he displayed with Thieves in favour of a more neutral image, and has concentrated more on his abilities as a singer.